 About USC Faculty Union

 Faculty at USC are joining together to improve the quality of higher education for our students, our professions, and our families.
 We all have different professional backgrounds, ranging from our fields of expertise, to our job titles.
+By collaborating on various projects, we aim to enhance the learning experience and provide comprehensive support to our students.
+For those seeking assistance with academic summaries, our team offers expert synopsis writing help to ensure clarity and precision in their work.

 Some of us are seeking secure positions with academic freedom so that we can dedicate ourselves fully to the students we teach.
 Others of us currently have or have had other successful careers, and enjoy the opportunity to contribute to our professional fields in the classroom.
 What we all have in common is the desire to make a lasting contribution to society by advancing our fields, and mentoring the next generation of talent.
 We are educators, artists, and professionals.
 We are the face of higher education.